100 Notable alumni of

 -

-Raymond Samuel Tomlinson was an American computer programmer who implemented the first email program on the ARPANET system, the precursor to the Internet, in 1971; It was the first system able to send mail between users on different hosts connected to ARPANET.
+Raymond Samuel Tomlinson was an American computer programmer who invented the first email program on the ARPANET system, the precursor to the Internet, in 1971; it was the first system able to send mail between users on different hosts connected to ARPANET.
 Previously, mail could be sent only to others who used the same computer.
-To achieve this, he used the @ sign to separate the user name from the name of their machine, a scheme which has been used in email addresses ever since.
-The Internet Hall of Fame in its account of his work commented "Tomlinson's email program brought about a complete revolution, fundamentally changing the way people communicate."
-He is credited with the invention of the TCP three-way handshake which underlies HTTP and many other key Internet protocols.
+To achieve this, he used the @ sign to separate the username from the name of their machine, a scheme which has been used in email addresses ever since.

 -